 (2) No person shall allow, cause, or permit the emission of sulfur dioxide into the atmosphere in an amount greater than 2.5 pounds of sulfur dioxide, replicated maximum three-hour average, per million Btu of heat input from a liquid fuel-burning unit.

-(3) Notwithstanding this paragraph, a fossil fuel-fired steam generator to which 23.1(2)“a,” 23.1(2)“z” or 23.1(2)“ccc” applies shall comply with 23.1(2)“a,” 23.1(2)“z” or 23.1(2)“ccc.”
+Reserved.

 c.
 Sulfur dioxide from sulfuric acid manufacture.
 After January 1, 1975, no person shall allow, cause or permit the emission of sulfur dioxide from an existing sulfuric acid manufacturing plant in excess of 30 pounds of sulfur dioxide, maximum three-hour average, per ton of product calculated as 100 percent sulfuric acid.